Mezzanine: Industrial mezzanines

 In industrial settings, mezzanines may be installed (rather than built as part of the structure) in high-ceilinged spaces such as warehouses.
 These semi-permanent structures are usually free-standing, can be dismantled and relocated, and are sold commercially.
 Industrial mezzanine structures can be supported by structural steel columns and elements, or by racks or shelves.
 Depending on the span and the run of the mezzanine, different materials may be used for the mezzanine's deck like fibre cement boards.
 Some industrial mezzanines may also include enclosed, paneled office space on their upper levels.
 There are three basic types of industrial mezzanines: custom, standard or modular.

 A structural engineer is sometimes hired to help determine whether the floor of the building can support a mezzanine (and how heavy the mezzanine may be), and to design the appropriate mezzanine.

 Custom mezzanines

 Custom Mezzanines are steel, raised industrial platform structures that are designed specifically to match the space and capacity needs of a given facility.
 It will, at a minimum, include a stairway for accessing the mezzanine.
 These structures typically are the strongest in terms of support capacity.

 Standard mezzanines

-Standard Mezzanines are steel, raised industrial platform structures that are completely self-supporting and are sold in pre-determined sizes and shapes.
+Standard Mezzanines are steel, raised industrial platform structures that are completely self-supporting and are sold in predetermined sizes and shapes.
 These off-the-shelf structures are usually strong (in terms of support capacity) and less expensive than custom mezzanines.

-Modular mezzanines

-Modular Mezzanines are a type of Industrial Mezzanine that can be assembled by bolting together standard-sized, self-supporting, independent raised platform structures.